 Spain declares emergency as coronavirus shuts down parades, schools, shops

-Spain said it would declare a 15-day state of emergency from Saturday, signalling a sharp escalation in its fight against the coronavirus, as some regions shut shops and church authorities cancelled at least two Easter parades.
+Spain said it would declare a 15-day state of emergency from Saturday, signalling a sharp escalation in its fight against the coronavirus, as some regions shut shops, car plants ground to a halt and church authorities cancelled some Easter parades.
 Prime Minister Pedro Sanchez said the number of cases could top 10,000 by next week - more than double the current level - and asked citizens to play their part.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)